kostya-zero/ken/README.md

-# Ken
+# Seek

 A no-nonsense grep-like tool.

-Ken is a search tool designed for modern terminals and integrations with other software.
+Seek is a search tool designed for modern terminals and integrations with other software.
 It provides a simple and efficient way to search through files and directories, similar to the traditional `grep` command, but with enhanced features and usability.

 ## Features